pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 #### Best Practice Recommendations

 We recommend handling mobile detection using Responsive Web Design (RWD) techniques with HTML5, CSS3, and JavaScript.
 This will avoid the need to compromise potential scalability in order to scale traffic.
-HTML5 and CSS3 is the high performance route, as you save on the backend load and browsers.
+HTML5 and CSS3 is the high performance route, as you save on the back-end load and browsers.

 **Issue**
 Implementing the mobile site on a different domain, subdomain, or subdirectory from the desktop site.